bd-R/The-bdverse/bdclean.md

 ## Major challenges ahead

-* Continuous Integration (CI) is more challenging for `bdclean` as it highly depended on many R packages outside the `bdvers` and within the `bdverse`.
+* Continuous Integration (CI) is more challenging for `bdclean` as it highly depended on many R packages outside the `bdverse` and within the `bdverse`.
 * `bdclean` is a complex Shiny app, comprehensive testing techniques for apps are more challenging.

 ## Future plans